equinor/radix-public-site/public-site/site/docs/reference-radix-config/index.md

 The `variables` key contains environment variable names and their values, that are shared among all Radix environments in a component.
 These common environment variables are overriden by environment-specific environment variables that have exactly same names.

+Environment variables [can be changed](../../guides/environment-variables/) in Radix Console.

 ### `environmentConfig`

 The `environmentConfig` section is to set environment-specific settings for each component.